imteekay/crafting-frontend/interviews/system-design.md

 Identify the key components of the product and how they are related to each other

-- UI / mockup for the problem
-  - UI
+- Separation of Concerns
-  - Component Tree
+  - Client
-- User interaction / behavior
+    - User interface, design system components
+    - "Controller" (performs the request, 'store' data in the client, provide the data to the UI)
+    - Store: states and data from the server
+  - Server: API (HTTP/WebSocket)\*
+  - Interaction between components: show the interaction with arrows
-- API requests it should handle
+- API requests it should handle\*
   - HTTP methods: put, post, get
+  - WebSockets
   - Basic payload
     - Data contract
 - Managing state / Data model
+  - What are the states involved in the problem?
+  - Where do we store the client state?
   - User behavior: e.g. Open dialog, click buttons, click a link, comment, create a post
   - Managing URL: depending on the url, it will fetch something else

+## Interface Definition

+- UI / mockup for the problem
+  - UI
+  - Component Tree
+- User interaction / behavior

 ## Going in-depth